Leake tosses complete game, Mariners snap losing streak by unloading 14 runs, 5 homers on Astros

 Perhaps some defensive familiarity freed up Domingo Santana’s bat.
 Perhaps catcher Tom Murphy has found a sweet spot in his swing.
 Perhaps Edwin Encarnacion wanted to atone for leaving the bases loaded an inning earlier.
 Or, perhaps the Seattle Mariners just play better these days when Mike Leake is on the mound.

-Whatever the reason for the offensive explosion in the fifth and sixth innings Wednesday night, this much is certain — the Mariners needed it to finally swipe a game from the Astros.
+Whatever the reason for the offensive explosion in the fifth, sixth and eighth innings Wednesday night, this much is certain — the Mariners needed it to finally swipe a game from the Astros.
 Santana, Murphy and Encarnacion each launched home runs as part of a seven-run sixth, and Leake tossed his eighth quality outing of the season, lifting Seattle to a satisfying 14-1 win at T-Mobile Park.

+“We were due to be on the other side of that type of game,” Mariners manager Scott Servais said.
+“We’ve worn a few of those this year, but really a nice win. ...
+It’s nice to see guys relax a little bit, and smile and go play.”

 Daniel Vogelbach was the first of 10 batters Seattle sent to the plate in the sixth, drawing a leadoff walk.
 Santana, who returned to a role he knows well in right field this game, then cranked his 11th homer of the season, and brought his team-leading RBI tally to 44.
 He hadn’t hit a home run in Seattle since April.